Customised Options for Tooth Replacement

 Key differences between bridges and implants:

 - Placement method: A bridge is supported by nearby teeth.
-An implant is placed directly into the jawbone and acts like a natural tooth root.
+An implant is placed directly into the jawbone and functions in a way similar to a tooth root.

 - Impact on nearby teeth: Bridges require shaping of the teeth next to the gap.
 Implants do not affect surrounding teeth.